Deduktiva/infoscreen/doc/DESIGN.md

 ### Content

-Structure of the content directory:
+Structure of the `content/` directory:
 ```
 config.csv
 01.html